Elephant Conservation Project

 Elephant Conservation Project 1

-Elephant welfare has been a high priority for us from the start and whereas our elephants are well taken care of and happy, we want to do our part in helping other elephants in Thailand; both domestic and wild populations.
-This is the reason we founded the Elephant Conservation Project over ten years ago.
+Elephant welfare has been a high priority for us from the start and whereas our elephants are well taken care of and happy, we want to do our part in helping other elephants in Thailand, both domestic and wild populations.
+Our Elephant Conservation Project aids elephants both through donations of essential supplies, and by supporting the vital research, workshops, and training.

 How can you help?